thomasa88/DirectName/README.md

 The object which name is being edited will be highlighted (Object does not get highlighted before an edit is made, due to Fusion 360™ API limitations.)

+Enable/disable the naming dialog by clicking on the *DIRECTNAME* button under the *TOOLS* tab.

 The add-in can be temporarily disabled using the *Scripts and Add-ins* dialog.
 Press *Shift+S* in Fusion 360™ and go to the *Add-Ins* tab.

 ## Known Limitations